Topological Interference Management with Confidential Messages: Main Results and Discussion

 \subsection{Outer Bounds on Symmetric SDoF}

 In this Section, we present upper bounds on symmetric SDoF for the TIM-CM problem.
-The following Theorem states our first upper bound on the symmetric SDoF and its proof is provided in Appendix \ref{appendix:Theorem4UpperBound1Proof}.
+The Theorem below states our first upper bound on the symmetric SDoF and its proof is provided in Appendix \ref{appendix:Theorem4UpperBound1Proof}.
+Here, we first provide a few important definitions before stating the Theorem.